sgmurphy/wordpress-plugins/integracao-rd-station/readme.txt

 == Changelog ==

+= 5.4.0 =
+* Fixing security vulnerability
+* Add input sanitization and output escaping
+* Testing plugin with 6.6.1 Wordpress version

 = 5.3.2 =
 * Testing plugin with 6.3.1 Wordpress version

-= 5.3.1 =
-* fixing a bug when WooCommerce integration sends special characters

-= 5.3.0 =
-* fixing issues in field mapping screen and access token refresh

-= 5.2.1 =
-* Fixing vulnerabilities in plugin forms

-= 5.2.0 =
-* Fixing vulnerabilities in plugin logs

 = 5.1.3 =
 * Fixing a bug in sending legal bases using Gravity Forms